Last 5th April,

 that effectively guarantee homeless people’s rights from an integral

-perspective and emphasizing residential exclusion’s role in this phenomenon
+perspective and emphasizing residential exclusion’s role in this phenomenon.

 In this regard, Laia Ortiz stressed the need for co-producing public policies along with homeless people and

-, and for focusing in homelessness
+organizations that accompany them, and for focusing in homelessness

 prevention, the guarantee of rights (not only right to housing, but all of